 While this screen is not mandatory, all courses (with very few exceptions) need to have this page completed.
-If your course does not have a current DE addendum, there will be a dropdown box marked "No." This box will need to be changed to "Yes" and the DE addendum needs to be completed.
+If your course does not have a current DE addendum, there will be a dropdown box marked "No." This box will need to be changed to "Yes" and the DE addendum needs to be completed unless the course is one of the very few exceptions.

-Once the box is changed to "Yes" another question will appear that asks if the course is to be taught online in Emergency situations only.
+If the Emergency Only question box is changed to "Yes" another question will appear that asks if the course is to be taught online in Emergency situations only.